Sudeep2702/MyRepo/README.md

 note : Your branch is ahead of 'origin/main' by 1 commit. means : vs code commit is one step ahead and its still not visible inside the github
+        that i will be commiting to the same origin for long time